 Vivienne Roche is a sculptor who lives and works near the sea in Co.
 Cork, Ireland

-She is a member of Aosdána and the Royal Hibernian Academy, a former member of the Arts Council (1993-1998), a founder member and first chairperson of the National Sculpture Factory in Cork, and the recipient of an Honorary Doctorate from University College Cork (2006) and of Cork Institute of Technology Alumni Award (2010).
-She is a member of the Board of the National Gallery of Ireland (2015-18).
+She is a member of Aosdána and the Royal Hibernian Academy, a former member of the Arts Council (1993-1998), a founder member and first chairperson of the National Sculpture Factory in Cork, and the recipient of an Honorary Doctorate from University College Cork (2006) and of Munster Technological University Alumni Award (2010).

 She has exhibited widely in Ireland and has participated in a number of exhibitions internationally, notably in Sweden, Finland and France.
 She is represented in public and private collections in Ireland, and abroad, and has created many large-scale public commissions throughout Ireland.